velas/velas-chain/docs/src/evm/bridge.md

 ## Gas price, and gas limit collecting:

 Every evm-bridge is responsible to set it's own commision, every evm-bridge users is paying this commission by increasing gas price in transaction.
-This mechanism provide incentivise to host your own evm bridge, and increase decentralisation.
+This mechanism provide incentivise to host your own evm bridge publicly, and increase decentralisation.